mulemwa-muwana/boohoo-web/README.md

 **TypeScript**

+* Use the .ts file extention even if you're just going to be using vanilla javascript.
 * All custom types created must be placed in support/types.ts and be imported from there.
 * Not all objects need to use custom types but it is highly appriciate and advised.